2026 United States House of Representatives elections in Texas: District 31

-The 31st district encompasses the exurbs of Austin to Temple, including parts of Williamson and Bell counties.
+The new 31st district is anchored in the northern exurbs of Austin (including Georgetown and Burnet) and stretches northward to Killeen and most of Temple along with Fort Hood, going as far north as Hamilton.
 The incumbent is Republican John Carter, who was re-elected with 64.5% of the vote in 2024.
+That same year, Donald Trump won 60.1% and Ted Cruz 57.6% of the vote, respectively.